winxuser/pokered/README.md

     - Sliding of trainer and Pokémon graphics can cause tearing
     - The lower-right tile of Pokémon backsprites are deleted when sliding offscreen
+    - Minimize and Substitute can cause sprite glitches with enemy Pokémon

 - Upgrades: